 - High-voltage lithium-ion battery fires in electric vehicles differ from gasoline fires because of the chemical reaction in the battery and high-voltage electricity.
 Both types of fires can be very dangerous, but an electric fire may present different risks.
-As in gasoline vehicle fires, inhalation hazards exist from toxic and/or flammable gases. - Always wear personal protective equipment (PPE), including a self-contained breathing apparatus (SCBA), and use the right tools.
+As in gasoline vehicle fires, inhalation hazards exist from combustion products such as toxic and/or flammable gases. - Always wear personal protective equipment (PPE), including a self-contained breathing apparatus (SCBA), and use the right tools.